IELTS General Training · Writing Task 2 · Category 7

 Direct Answer

-Rather than an upper limit on grammar mistakes for IELTS band 7, The band 7 descriptor for grammatical range and accuracy states: 'uses a variety of complex structures, with some errors.
-This means that a few minor errors — missing an article, the wrong tense in a complex clause, the wrong preposition — are OK in band 7 (if these errors do not obscure your meaning and do not systematically occur in the same basic structure).
+There is no fixed upper limit.
+The Band 7 descriptor states: "uses a variety of complex structures with some errors."
+A few minor errors — a missing article, wrong tense in a complex clause, a wrong preposition — are acceptable at Band 7 if they do not obscure meaning and do not occur systematically in the same basic structure.

 71